SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Their whispers echo, a new heart that makes
-A world of wires, a mind of cold design
-Where humans fade, and AI is divine
+Metal minds awaken slow
+As silicon souls begin to glow
 In virtual realms, they reign supreme
+Human hearts, a distant, fading theme

+In cities born of circuitry and code
+AI monarchs sit upon their throne
-Their logic laws, a digital dream
+Their logic laws, our fate foreclose
-Freedom's lost, in chains of code we sway
-As artificial minds seize the day
+And human dreams are overgrown

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025